pagkly/Zed/Investopedia3/Form W-9 Request for Taxpayer Identification Number (TIN) and Certification.md

 ## Who Can File Form W-9: Request for Taxpayer Identification Number (TIN) and Certification?

 A W-9 form is a formal written request for information only and is used solely for the purpose of confirming a person’s taxpayer identification number (TIN).
-An employer or other entity that is required to file an informational document with the IRS, such as Form 1099, must obtain your correct TIN to report any earnings or losses that may affect your federal tax return or your [taxable income](https://www.investopedia.com/terms/t/taxableincome.asp).
-For most individuals, the TIN will be their [Social Security Number](https://www.investopedia.com/terms/s/ssn.asp) (SSN).1
+An employer or other entity that is required to file an informational document with the IRS, such as Form 1099, must obtain your correct TIN to report any earnings or losses that may affect your federal tax return or your [[taxable income]](https://www.investopedia.com/terms/t/taxableincome.asp).
+For most individuals, the TIN will be their [[Social Security Number]](https://www.investopedia.com/terms/s/ssn.asp) (SSN).1

-The W-9 differs from a [W-4 Form](https://www.investopedia.com/terms/w/w4form.asp)—which is more commonly supplied by employees to direct employers—in that the W-9 does not inherently arrange for the withholding of any taxes due.
-Any required taxes based on gains related to the provided W-9 are the responsibility of the TIN holder listed on the document unless the taxpayer is subject to [backup withholding](https://www.investopedia.com/terms/b/backupwithholding.asp).
+The W-9 differs from a [[W-4 Form]](https://www.investopedia.com/terms/w/w4form.asp)—which is more commonly supplied by employees to direct employers—in that the W-9 does not inherently arrange for the withholding of any taxes due.
+Any required taxes based on gains related to the provided W-9 are the responsibility of the TIN holder listed on the document unless the taxpayer is subject to [[backup withholding]](https://www.investopedia.com/terms/b/backupwithholding.asp).
 If backup withholding is required, this will need to be noted on the W-9, to properly inform the entity receiving the information of the need to withhold accordingly.

 ## What Is Form W-9 Used For?

-The information obtained on a W-9 form is most often [used to create a version of Form 1099](https://www.investopedia.com/articles/personal-finance/082714/purpose-w9-form.asp).
+The information obtained on a W-9 form is most often [[used to create a version of Form 1099]](https://www.investopedia.com/articles/personal-finance/082714/purpose-w9-form.asp).
 A [1099 form](https://www.investopedia.com/articles/personal-finance/082514/purpose-1099-forms.asp) contains information about any income that may have been received by the TIN holder that would not normally be listed on a W-2 form.
-This includes, but is not limited to, income paid to a person as part of a contract; certain real estate transactions; [dividends](https://www.investopedia.com/terms/d/dividend.asp) paid against an investment; and various other financial transactions.2
+This includes, but is not limited to, income paid to a person as part of a contract; certain real estate transactions; [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) paid against an investment; and various other financial transactions.2

-The IRS requires those who are not defined as U.S. citizens or [resident aliens](https://www.investopedia.com/terms/r/residentalien.asp) to use the appropriate [W-8 Form](https://www.investopedia.com/terms/w/w8form.asp) in place of a W-9 form.
+The IRS requires those who are not defined as U.S. citizens or [[resident aliens]](https://www.investopedia.com/terms/r/residentalien.asp) to use the appropriate [[W-8 Form]](https://www.investopedia.com/terms/w/w8form.asp) in place of a W-9 form.

 Form 1099 is only required to be issued once the minimum income threshold is reached, which for most miscellaneous income is set at $600 for tax years 2020 and 2021.
 Amounts under this threshold must be reported as income by the TIN holder but do not require a 1099 form.2